ichekanov/PrusaSlicer_time_converter/README.md

 # PrusaSlicer M73 to M117 converter
 Converts Prusa `M73` .gcode commands to Marlin `M117`. `M73` command's purpose is to show remaining time on Prusa3D printers.
 Text output is optimised for Ender 3 default 128*64 screen.
-Tested with default Python 3 and Marlin 2.0.
+Tested with plain Python 3.10 and Marlin 2.0.

+**Note:**
 `M73` command is inserted to gcode by PrusaSlicer itself.
 My script only replaces this command to Marlin-suitable `M117`.
-If you need `M73` in your gcode, you simply don't have to run this script.
+If you need `M73` in your gcode, you have to follow only step 0 of "Installation".

 **Preview:**
 `01:05 left / 34% done`